lewishowles/components/src/components/content/content-card/content-card.md

 `content-card` groups related content in a bordered card.
 Build it up using the companion components:

 - `content-card-header`, a header with title, icon, and additional header slots
-- `content-card-section`, a bordered body section — use multiple sections to divide content
+- `content-card-section`, a bordered body section; use multiple sections to divide content
 - `content-card-columns`, a section variant that arranges `content-card-section` children as side-by-side columns
 - `content-card-footer`, a footer region